Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Giving notice to end an indefinite (“periodic”) tenancy

 There are two recent changes to the law that allow tenants and landlords to end the tenancy giving a shorter notice period:

-• Family violence – If you need to leave your flat quickly because you are experiencing family violence, the notice period has changed to two days’ notice (with evidence of family violence).
-The Ministry of Housing and Urban Development is creating a set of regulations to let you know what kind of evidence you need to provide when you give notice to your landlord.
-See “Giving notice to end a tenancy due to family violence” below.
+• Family violence – If you need to leave your flat quickly because you are experiencing family violence, the notice period has changed to two days’ notice (see: “Giving notice to end a tenancy due to family violence”).

 Does my landlord have to give me a reason for wanting me to move out?